How to make child arrangements less painful for everyone, especially the children

 #2 – Look to attend mediation

 Sometimes you may need a little help to get effective communication started.
 If you are a parent a skilled mediator/independent neutral third party can help you focus on what is best for your children and your family, so you are more likely to reach an agreement, saving you valuable time, cost and angst.
-For more information on mediation please speak with a member of our Mediation Team at Ashtons who would be happy to assist.

 #3 – Keep the lines of communication open